canonical/superset-k8s-operator/documentation/tutorial/05-create-a-dashboard.md

 # Create a dashboard

-You'll now load example data, access the UI for the first time and create a dashboard.
+This part of the tutorial focuses on accessing the User Interface (UI) and creating a dashboard.

 ## Add example data
 In order to create a dashboard you first need some data.
 Charmed Superset comes with the option to import test data for experimentation via a configuration parameter.
 You can do so as follows: